freddolino-lab/ipod/docs/main_config.md

 ### pardre_l

 This option sets the value of the `-l` argument used by ParDRe.
+We usually set this to the length of the UMI plus 2.
+See
-See ParDRe documentation for details.
+ParDRe documentation for details.

 ### pardre_c

 This option sets the value of the `-c` argument used by ParDRe.
+We usually set this to the length of the UMI plus 7.
+See
-See ParDRe documentation for details.
+ParDRe documentation for details.

 ### read